ravigajul/GitHubForMe/README.md

   Git reflog
   This shows the commit hashes even for the resets hards and soft so that we can reset the head to a particular commit.

+# How to remove committed files from Git version control
+  Create a .gitignore file, if you haven’t already Edit .gitignore to match the file/folder you want to ignore Execute the following command: git rm --cached path/to/file.
+Git will list the files it has deleted.
+  The --cached flag should be used if you want to keep the local copy but   remove it from the repository.
+  Verify that these files are being deleted from version control using git status Push the changes to the repository